GHRSST/GDS/l2p.md

                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                |                          |                              |      |

-<a id="section9.25"></a>

-## CDL example L2P data set
+## CDL example L2P dataset

 The following CDL has been generated for a L2P dataset derived from the VIIRS sensor on NOAA-20 platform (https://doi.org/10.5067/GHV20-2PO28) .
-It includes a number of optional and experiemental variables.
+It includes a number of optional and experimental variables.

 **ADD CDL EXAMPLE**

+[^footnote1]: netCDF Climate and Forecast (CF) Metadata Conventions version 1.7 or later available from http://cfconventions.org